 Not for the faint of heart, but deeply satisfying.

 This is an especially good option if you’ve found a specific wedding dress you like, and someone is selling theirs on.
-Some very savvy brides sell their dresses on fairly sharpish, so you may be able to find a second-hand dress from last season.
+Some very savvy brides sell their dresses on fairly sharpish, so you may be able to find a second-hand dress from last season on eBay.

 If you’ve got a particular designer in mind but can’t find the specific dress (maybe it’s this season’s and no-one is selling theirs on yet) you’ll probably find similar styles from one or two seasons ago that will fit the bill.
 Changing minor details on a dress that is nearly right will be easier and less time consuming than holding out for this season’s dress on resale.

 I’m not sure which shop started the wouldn’t-it-be-a-good-idea-if-we-did-wedding-dresses trend, but I would just like to take the opportunity to thank them.
 Personally, I think high street wedding dresses are the way forward, and they’re a brilliant option for current styles without boutique prices.
 You don’t need it to weigh 10kg and be made of silk spun by pious nunnery worms.
 It just needs to look nice.
 Cosmopolitan put together a great list of high street wedding dress brands which is definitely worth checking out.